 To speed up the process of working on your system, most of us would have created ‘desktop shortcuts’ or pinned the applications to the taskbar.
 This is one easy action to perform, it can be done easily either by dragging an application from the ‘Start Menu’ to the desktop or by right-clicking on an executable application and choosing the ‘Create Shortcut’ option.
-But, clicking on each shortcut demands some extra physical effort and sometimes minimizing all applications to get to the desktop to click on the shortcut.
+But, clicking on each shortcut demands some extra physical effort and sometimes minimizes all applications to get to the desktop to click on the shortcut.
 This is exactly why we need ‘Custom Keyboard Shortcuts’.

-Here is a step by step tutorial on how to create these shortcuts.
+Here is a step-by-step tutorial on how to create these shortcuts.

-The Properties window includes a ‘Shortcut key’ text box that allows you to enter a new/custom keyboard shortcut for the program or webpage.
+- The Properties window includes a ‘Shortcut key’ text box that allows you to enter a new/custom keyboard shortcut for the program or webpage.

 - This custom shortcut needs to be combined with ‘Ctrl + Alt’.
 So, if you select ‘N’, then the keyboard shortcut would be ‘Ctrl + Alt + N’.